Aniloguz90/Aniloguz90/README.md

 - 👋 Hi, I’m @Aniloguz90
 - 👀 I’m interested in herpetology and molecular biology
 - 🌱 I’m currently learning Python and BioPython
-- 💞️ I’m looking to collaborate on machine learining methods with ecologicy genetics
+- 💞️ I’m looking to collaborate on machine learining methods with ecology and genetics
 - 📫 aniloguz@rocketmail.com

 <!---